Coarse Yellow Cornmeal

 Smart Selection & Storage

-Choose cornmeal that is bright in color and has a fresh, corn-like aroma.
-Avoid packages with signs of moisture or pests.
+Choose cornmeal that is bright yellow in color and free from any off odors or signs of spoilage.

 Myths vs Realities